christopherchiles1/convoy/docs/classes.md

   * .images
   * .position
   * .callback
-  * #draw - draws images, passing in 1 if selected
+  * #draw - draws images at position

 ### Sprite
   * ::new